Captain Novolin: Development

 Captain Novolin was published by Mountain View, California-based company Raya Systems.
 The President and founder of Raya, Steve Brown, had previously worked with medical companies, supplying them software applications.
 His interactions with these companies had led him to the conclusion that there needed to be a new way to give children medical information, including about diabetes.
 The company teamed up with Novo Nordisk to fund the game, as did the National Institutes of Health.
 Novo Nordisk also helped design the titular character.
 Sculptured Software developed for the game.
 Their previous titles included Super Star Wars and NCAA Basketball.

 Novo Nordisk distributed 10,000 free copies of the game to hospitals in the United States.
 It was also shown at diabetes summer camps across the US.
 The game was released for the Super Nintendo Entertainment System in November 1992, exclusively in North America.
 It is the first game about diabetes self-management.
 Subsequent games promoting self-management include 2003's Diabetes Education for Kids for computers and Japanese exclusives Detective and Buildup Blocks for the Game Boy Advance in 2004.
 Captain Novolin is the first entry in Raya Systems' "Hero Health" series, with later games focusing on tobacco (Rex Ronan: Experimental Surgeon), asthma (Bronkie the Bronchiasaurus), and diabetes once again (Packy and Marlon).

+Captain Novolin had sold about 10,000 copies by the end of 1992.